falaelcom/raw-profiler/README.md

 //	```
 //		par:
 //		{
+//			useRemoteConfig: boolean,			//	optional, defaults to false; only has meaning with DataCollectorHttpProxy; if set to `true` will cause the runtime configuration to be acquired remotely from the data collector server, and the local `__pfenable` and `__pfconfig` files will be ignored, as well as the following configuration properties below: `commandFilePath`, `configurationFilePath`, `refreshSilenceTimeoutMs`; `initialEnabled` will determine whether the proxy will be processing feeds before the remote configuration has been acquired.
 //			commandFilePath: string,			//	optional, defaults to "__pfenable"; the path to the runtime command file for raw-profiler, e.g. /home/user/__pfenable; the existance of the command file determines the enabled state of the raw-profiler; if there is no such file, the raw-profiler functionality is completely disabled except for testing for the command file existence.
 //			configurationFilePath: string,		//	optional, defaults to "__pfconfig"; the path to the runtime configuration file for raw-profiler, e.g. /home/user/__pfconfig.
 //			refreshSilenceTimeoutMs: uint,		//	optional, defaults to 5000; run-time configuration refresh-from-file attempts will be performed no more frequently than once every refreshSilenceTimeoutMs milliseconds.